wd357dui/Elements-of-Harmony/CustomizeSongsTutorial.md

 ## 3. Design Workflow
 Feel free to design a workflow for designing maps yourself, here is my workflow for reference.

-First, generate all beat time points for the song based on BPM and import them as markers into Adobe Audition.
+First, generate all beat timestamps for the song based on BPM and import them as markers into Adobe Audition.
 Here's the code I use to generate the CSV file for import:

 ``` csharp